YES – It’s safe but be cautious!

 The answer to this is very simple and straightforward, yes! uTorrent still works.

 uTorrent is safe and still retains the position of being the client’s best choice in the market, with over 100 million users worldwide. uTorrent is safe and even provides an adware free and ad-free torrent experience to the users.
 However, it is fundamentally important to note some risks involved while using uTorrent in the digital space.
-These include what a person or organization downloads from the web; some files are tricky, especially .exe and .BAT files, which often times contain viruses, spyware, and keyloggers.
-An individual needs to be aware of what files are downloading from the web to avoid threats such as malware, Trojans, and rootkits.
+These include what a person or organization downloads from the web; some files are tricky, especially .exe and .BAT files, which oftentimes contain viruses, spyware, and keyloggers.
+An individual needs to be aware of what files they are downloading from the web to avoid threats such as malware, Trojans, and rootkits.

 YES – uTorrent is a safe software from BitTorrent Inc. that enables a peer to peer file sharing protocol via the internet, which is used to distribute a large amount of data.
+Just be mindful to use a VPN service as an extra layer of security.